Speed up your closing with affordable, 100% online flood insurance

 Key Messages for Agents and Brokers to come across as flood insurance experts

 - There are alternatives to the NFIP; private flood insurers offer better coverages, better pricing, and better terms, and are available in all 50 states and DC.

 - Homeowner’s insurance does not cover flood events, so home buyers need a separate policy for flood insurance.
 And even though the insurance is not mandatory if the home is not in a Special Flood Hazard Area, there is often a very high risk of flooding, making it worthwhile to get a quote.
 The rates can be as low as a dollar a day.

 - Consumers don’t know what flood insurance may cost them, which creates big surprises during the closing process.
 As an example, they can go to Neptuneflood.com to generate an immediate insurance quote, at no charge.
 It takes two minutes, all online.

-Jim Albert is founder and Chairman of the private flood insurance company Neptune Flood, based in St Petersburg, Florida.
-Neptune offers policies across the nation and is the fastest growing flood insurer in the US.
+Jim Albert is the founder and Chairman of the private flood insurance company Neptune Flood, based in St Petersburg, Florida.
+Neptune offers policies across the nation and is the fastest-growing flood insurer in the US.
 Get a free online quote in under 2 minutes at neptuneflood.com.